 Now come the main theorems leading up to Jordan’s form.

-If is an operator on a complex vector space with distinct eigenvalues , with corresponding subspaces of generalized eigenvectors , then .
+If is an operator on a complex vector space with distinct eigenvalues , with corresponding subspaces of generalised eigenvectors , then .
 For the proof, we have already seen that .
 Now we can see that each is invariant under T, as if , so is .
 As a result, if we consider , where , then has the same eigenvalues and multiplicities as T. We therefore get the desire result.

-Note that the generalized eigenspaces are disjoint, as they should be.
-Generalized eigenspaces of T are invariant under T. Consider the eigenvalues and as examples.
+Note that the generalised eigenspaces are disjoint, as they should be.
+Generalised eigenspaces of T are invariant under T. Consider the eigenvalues and as examples.
 So if , then so do and , where c is any scalar.
 As a result, even .
 Now assume that .
 Then .
 Therefore .
 So now .
 So if , then .
 If , then .
 Applying the same argument as above, we get that if , then an so on till we reach , giving .

 Now, if is nilpotent, there exist vectors (), such that () is a basis of , and () is a basis of , where is the largest non negative integer such that .